Prometheus Overview

 └── 00000000

-• blocks: ingested samples are grouped into blocks of two hours, e.g. 01BKGV7JBM69T2G1BGBGM6KB12 is a block
+: ingested samples are grouped into blocks of 2 hours, e.g. 01BKGV7JBM69T2G1BGBGM6KB12 is a blockchunks

-• chunks: all the time series samples for that window of time
+:- it’s a directory that contains the time series data for that window of time (up to 2 hours)

-• tombstones: marked deletion records (instead of deleting the data immediately from the chunk segments)
+: marked deletion records (instead of deleting the data immediately from the chunk segments)index

-• index: inverted index which indexes metric names and labels to time series in the chunks directory
+: inverted index which indexes metric names and labels to time series in the chunks directorymeta.json

 Instant Vector